Andrew-Stewart1/Bash_Project_stewa2a8/README.md

 # Getting Started

-Before starting make sure to create a random_pass.txt file for the script to save to.
-Then get the script and start it and enter your desired values and save the passwords you want.
+Simply have the script run and input the desired values, it will create the text file on it's own.

 # Help Function

 -h: will display the usage of the command and give an example for how to generate a password.